India

 Burrow ▸ Facts ▸ Comments ▸ News ▸ Videos

-A burrow is a hole or tunnel excavated into the ground by an animal to create a space suitable for habitation, temporary refuge, or as a byproduct of locomotion.
-Burrows provide a form of shelter against predation and exposure to the elements and can be found in nearly every biome and among various biological interactions.
-Many different animal species are known to form burrows.
-These species range from small invertebrates, such as the Corophium arenarium, to very large vertebrate species such as the polar bear.
-Burrows can be constructed into a wide variety of substrates and can range in complexity from a simple tube a few centimeters long to a complex network of interconnecting tunnels and chambers hundreds or thousands of meters in total length.
-An example of this well-developed burrow would be a rabbit warren.
+A burrow is a hole or tunnel excavated into the ground by an animal to construct a space suitable for habitation or temporary refuge, or as a byproduct of locomotion.
+Burrows provide a form of shelter against predation and exposure to the elements, and can be found in nearly every biome and among various biological interactions.
+Many animal species are known to form burrows.
+These species range from small amphipods, to very large vertebrate species such as the polar bear.
+Burrows can be constructed into a wide variety of substrates and can range in complexity from a simple tube a few centimeters long to a complex network of interconnecting tunnels and chambers hundreds or thousands of meters in total length; an example of the latter level of complexity, a well-developed burrow, would be a rabbit warren.

 0